 The Sennheiser HD650 has long been considered one of the best purchases a budding audiophile or casual listener could make.
 The 600 is similar, but has a mid-range bump around 1-3k which can get kind of annoying.
 Even so, I still consider it just about the best reference headphone for pure studio work.
 Learn more about these differences:Sennheiser HD600 vs. 650

 Since then, the headphones are now designed in Austria but manufactured in China.
 Some people have noticed a difference in actual build quality, while others haven’t.
-You’re still getting pretty much an identical headphone, but with an improvement.
-The newer models do not have the bumps, and are much more comfortable.
-The issue was so bad that people reported huge lumps in their head from extended wear.
+You’re still getting pretty much identical headphone, but with an improvement.
+The newer models do not have bumps and are much more comfortable.
+The issue was so bad that people reported huge lumps in their heads from extended wear.
 Not good.
 Fortunately for us, we won’t have lumpy heads if we decide to purchase the newer batch. 😀

 With that said, both the 650 and K702 have some marked differences that you should be made aware of before purchasing either of them.
 Let’s get into it!